 Special Category Data and Children

 Those who previously processed sensitive data under the 1998 Act will be aware that it requires more protection.
 Similarly, the GDPR requires Special Category Data to be processed with more care.
 As special category data could create more significant risks to an individual’s fundamental rights and freedoms, in order to process special category data, you must identify and document both a lawful basis under Article 6 and also a separate condition for processing special category data under Article 9.
 GDPR expands the previous sensitive data definition by adding genetic and biometric data.
-It excludes personal data linked to criminal convictions and offences which are now dealt with separately.
+It excludes personal data linked to criminal convictions and offences which are now dealt with separately (although the rules effectively remain the same for such data as a result of the Data Protection Act 2018).

 The lawful basis for processing should be chosen with the protection of the child as the main focus and consideration must always be given to whether the child will be able to understand what they are agreeing to and adequate safeguards must be put in place where appropriate.
 If you are using consent when you are offering an online service, remember only those aged 13 or over can consent – for anyone younger you will require the consent of their parent or guardian.
 Age verification mechanisms will need to be put in place.
 It will usually not be acceptable to make decisions based solely on automated processing using the personal data of children which will have a legal or similarly significant effect, with a few limited exceptions.close